If you want to increase the number of customers who pay you by bank debit, optimising your payment pages is one key way you can achieve this.

 Create a dedicated ‘About GoCardless’ page on your website to help explain how GoCardless fits into the payment process.
 And tell your customers how they can expect to interact with GoCardless after their payment is set up.

-Email customers to explain the benefits of bank debit: Outline the key benefits of using bank debit and position GoCardless as the ideal solution (see here for more information on this)
+Email customers to explain the benefits of bank debit: Outline the key benefits of using bank debit and position GoCardless as the ideal solution.

 Include the call-to-action to use bank debit on the first bill or invoice: Include clear bank debit payment instructions on the first bill or invoice, and on your website.